 Eid was fast approaching and I was determined to stay at home and host the family for the big day as we had planned.
 I kept telling everyone that I knew my rights, that I had insight and I was informed enough to make decisions but, even though I had all the technical knowledge, my illness stopped me from seeing just how poorly I had become.

 Eventually, they managed to get me admitted to an MBU in Nottingham, so it wasn’t too far from home.
 When I arrived there I was both confused and elated – I’d worked in these kinds of environments and I became excitable.
-At one point I believed I was there to deliver a PowerPoint presentation to the doctors!
-I was constantly ‘researching’ but I wasn’t using books or Google – I was using my mind and my racing thoughts and writing everything down.
+At one point I tried to deliver a PowerPoint presentation to the doctors (this did not happen but I tried!).
+I was constantly ‘researching’ but I wasn’t using books or Google – I was using my mind and my racing thoughts and writing everything down, every single day.
+Imagine writing all day long, that was me!

 I didn’t trust anybody, so when they tried to give me medicine it was a real challenge.
 I would ask for all the relevant paperwork, requesting printouts and saying I needed to be kept fully informed.